How to Run an Ethereum Node (Step-by-Step Guide)

 timedatectl

 To ensure your Ethereum node can communicate with the network while staying secure, you need to configure the firewall to allow specific ports.
-In this step, you'll open the ports needed by Geth and Prysm, and enable the firewall on your server:
+Run the following commands to open the ports required by the clients:

 sudo ufw allow 30303/tcp